EditB/100-days-of-code/r1-log.md

 ### R1D19
 - Still working on Glitch.
 Trying to figure out how to convert timestamps (unix to natural language and vica versa + null for everything else)

+### R1D20
+- The project on Glitch is pretty much done.
+Still want to test it a bit, clean up the code and back it up on GitHub.